 Understanding why lawn care myths are embraced

 O'Bryan says that it's important to understand that most people embrace lawn care myths like these because they are in search of a natural solution.
-People love the idea that everyday products in their homes can be multi-purpose and also do good for their lawn.
+People love the idea that everyday products in their homes can be multi-purpose and also do good for their lawns.
 But many times, they can truly do more harm than good.

-Still, O'Bryan says it's beneficial to meet clients where they're at, understanding that they just want to make good choices for their lawn.
+Still, O'Bryan says it's beneficial to meet clients where they're at, understanding that they just want to make good choices for their lawns.
 Helping clients understand that lawn care can be very beneficial when performed properly will help deter them from taking a DIY approach in the first place.

 "We are a company that cares about making eco-friendly choices and about making green spaces better," O'Bryan says.
 "So, we can appreciate the sentiment behind some of these myths.
-But it also helps for us to educate people on why solutions like these aren't actually a good choice for their lawn.
+But it also helps for us to educate people on why solutions like these aren't actually a good choice for their lawns.
 In the end, we want to help see them succeed with great lawn care results."